MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ucmtcpciportcontrollerrequests/ns-ucmtcpciportcontrollerrequests-_ucmtcpci_port_controller_set_control_in_params.md

                      A
                  <b>UCMTCPCI_PORT_CONTROLLER_POWER_CONTROL</b> structure that describes the FAULT_POWER Register defined as per the Universal Serial Bus Type-C Port Controller Interface Specification.
 This structure is declared in UcmTcpciSpec.h.

+#### - RoleControl

+                     A
+                 <b>UCMTCPCI_PORT_CONTROLLER_ROLE_CONTROL</b> structure that describes the ROLE_CONTROL Register defined as per the Universal Serial Bus Type-C Port Controller Interface Specification.
+This structure is declared in UcmTcpciSpec.h.

+#### - TCPCControl

+                     A
+                 <b>UCMTCPCI_PORT_CONTROLLER_TCPC_CONTROL</b> structure that describes the TCPC_CONTROL Register defined as per the Universal Serial Bus Type-C Port Controller Interface Specification.
+This structure is declared in UcmTcpciSpec.h.

 ## -see-also